 Capella’s text, vastly read during the Middle Ages and well known in fifteenth-century Florence, contains an elaborate allegory of Seven Liberal Arts.
 Its main protagonist is Mercury, a planet and one of Sun’s satellites, who is looking for a wife.
 To choose wisely he asks for help from Apollo who suggests Philology as a perfect candidate for his companion.

-It seems that the “Spring” has nothing to do with four seasons, fertility and Venus, but rather represents a unique allegory of Poetry and expresses the love for pure exercise of reason and for the beauty of speech.
+It seems that the “Spring” has nothing to do with four seasons, fertility and Venus, but rather represents a unique allegory of Poetry, or better, a triumph of Philology and expresses the passion for study, intellectual exercise and for the beauty of speech.
+Claudia Villa suggests that behind this painting, which shows Philology at the centre of the universe, stands an iconographic programme prepared by the poet and philologist, Poliziano.

 If you want to read the articles I quote here, here is their list: